amirrezaask/JasVim/README.md

 ## How to install

 ## Features
-- LSP + Automatic install of LSP servers
+- IDE features using `LSP`
+- Auto installation of LSPs using `mason.nvim`
 - `Telescope` fuzzy finder
 - Terminal emulator using `toggleterm`
+- Simple and ergonomic keybindings

 ## Use as a template
 This project is designed to be used not as a seperate distro but as a template to build your own configuration from it,